zmitry/go2typings/Readme.md

 # Custom tags

-we support custom tag `ts` it supports the following syntax
+we support custom tag `ts` it has the following syntax

 ```
 type M struct {